 During the year ended June 30, 2016, LIIF originated and funded three program related investment (PRI) loans with a combined face value of \$6,000,000.
-Each loan was determined to have a contribution element due to below market interest rates of 2 percent due December 2025 and June 2026, which is recorded as a discount to the loan.
-The total discount recorded on PRIs at June 30, 2018 and 2017 was \$1,471,283 and \$1,654,886, respectively.
-There were no PRI loans originated in the years ended June 30, 2018 or 2017.
+Each loan was determined to have a contribution element due to below market interest rates of 2.0 percent due December 2025 and June 2026, which is recorded as a discount to the loan.
+The total discount recorded on PRIs at June 30, 2019 and 2018 was \$1,274,829 and \$1,471,283, respectively.
+There were no PRI loans originated in the years ended June 30, 2019 or 2018.

-Note 9 - Transfer of loans, servicing assets and liabilities
+Note 9 -- Transfer of loans, servicing assets and liabilities

 LIIF has retained the servicing rights on participations recorded as sales.
-LIIF has also entered into agreements with other organizations where it provides servicing of certain loans held by these organizations.
-LIIF has not recorded a servicing asset or servicing liability at June 30, 2018 and 2017, as the fees LIIF earns approximates adequate compensation and the costs associated with servicing loans.
+LIIF has entered into agreements with other organizations where it provides servicing of certain loans held by these organizations.
+LIIF has not recorded a servicing asset or servicing liability at June 30, 2019 and 2018, as the fees LIIF earns approximate adequate compensation and the costs associated with servicing loans.